Notification Templates

 To assign a template to a trigger:

-1. In the Settings window, in the Trigger Settings window, do one of the following:
+1. In the **Trigger Settings** window, choose one of the following options:

-• Select Add Trigger to create a new Incident Trigger.
+• Click Add Trigger to create a new trigger.

-• Select an existing Incident Trigger, and then select Edit to edit an existing trigger.
+• Select an existing trigger, and then click Edit to edit an existing trigger.

 The trigger configuration wizard opens.